- The best browser for Google Docs will load your documents fast without consuming lots of data.

 There are some extensions available in the store that promise to improve loading speed, but this implies installing and giving permissions to third-party applications.
 That can cause a breach in your online security.

 In this article, we explored some of the best browser options that work well with Google Docs.
 Our top pick is Opera because of the amazing set of privacy features and unchallenged loading speeds.

-Please feel free to let us know what your experience with these browsers was, by using the comment section below.
+Please feel free to let us know about your experience with these browsers by using the comment section below.

 We’ve covered all the possible issues and solutions in our thorough article dedicated to the problem.

 Google Docs is really easy to use.
 Take a look at this useful article about using Google Docs to learn more about it.